Planning a Hiking Trip to Peru

 If exotic plants and trees are more your focus, then you won’t be disappointed!
 The vital rubber tree grows in abundance here, along with the striking passion fruit flower, delicious cacao, and beautiful orchids.

 As hiking in the jungle quickly veers to miserable during the wet season, we highly recommend aiming for the dry season of May to late September!

-As part of the greater Andean Mountain Range, the Cordillera Blanca offers incredible hiking opportunities for those not afraid of a little altitude!
+As part of the greater Andean Mountain Range, the Cordillera Huayhuash offers incredible hiking opportunities for those not afraid of a little altitude!
 Glacially-carved valleys house beautiful lakes and rivers, while snowcapped mountains soar to nearly 20,000ft in the background.
 Most of the best hikes in the area reach about 15,000ft, so acclimatizing for a few days in the nearby town of Huaraz is highly recommended.

 Getting to Peru